 The Problem (#1)

-I’ve reviewed a huge number of photograph packs for outdoor/adventure photographers over the last ten years and because of this, I get a lot of questions about this genre in my email box.
+I have reviewed a huge number of photograph packs for outdoor/adventure photographers over the last ten years and because of this, I get a lot of questions about this genre in my inbox.
 Many questions go just like this:

 Will I be able to use INSERT BAG NAME for a night or two of backcountry hiking and camping?
 Is it big enough?